An in-depth look at How and Why Gold (and Silver) have Moved Every December in the Precious Metals Bear Market

 I remember thinking at the time that the budget issues in Washington should give strength to Precious Metals, but it didn't this time.

-For 2013, I didn’t comment at all on the fundamental reasons why gold fell in the quarter; I only gave technical reasons why gold fell in the 4th quarter.
+In the 4th quarter of 2013 page (here), concerning the “Gold Price Summary,” I didn’t comment at all on the fundamental reasons why gold fell in the quarter; I only gave technical reasons why gold fell in the 4th quarter.

 However, in the articles below the charts (on the quarterly page), I found this video from Bloomberg that breaks down how and why gold moved the way it did for the full year of 2013.

-VIDEO : Bloomberg - Too Many Bears in the Woods for Gold
+VIDEO: Bloomberg - Too Many Bears in the Woods for Gold

-2014, the US Dollar Index has moved in the same direction as it did during the 3rd quarter of 2014; up.
+During the 4th Quarter of 2014, the US Dollar Index moved in the same direction as it did during the 3rd quarter of 2014; up.

 Quarterly Charts provided courtesy of StockCharts.com